benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 18.md

 The sender keeps the reduced *inflight* until a **new ACK** arrives and conserves the packets in flight.
 Conserving packets in flight allows for some data to be transmitted over lossy periods.

 For each duplicate ACK, we increment $cwnd$ by 1 MSS.

+We keep the $inflight$ value until a new ACK arrives, then we have recovered from a network loss.

+Only then are we able to consider increasing the amount $inflight$.